 Tip pooling has always been a fiery subject.
-And now it may become legal, if the new regulations proposed by the Department of Labor come into effect.
+And just last year, it became legal under certain conditions, after new regulations proposed by the Department of Labor came into effect.

 Whatever side you’re on, how do you navigate the issue while keeping your servers and kitchen staff happy?
 We spoke with Sacramento-based restaurant owner Ed Roehr of Magpie Cafe to get the lowdown.
 He shared his creative spin on tip pooling—and how it’s been the key to keeping his employees around for years.